 Smith Pivlock Overdrive.
 A favorite with the mountain bike enthusiasts, the Smith PivLock Overdrive glasses are very high-performing for running, but have a full frame so they don’t necessarily look like running glasses if you want them to double as your “out on the town” shades.

 Made of a composite frame that is durable and looks good, Oakley takes care to provide several color options, many of them subtle, so that they will go well in any setting.
 On the run, you will like the 3 changeable lenses which give you a nice range for various light conditions.
 The lenses are surprisingly easy to swap, considering that these glasses are full-frame.
-We also like that they tend to fit runners of all head shapes and sizes.
+In particularly, mountain bikers give the Pivlocks rave reviews.
+We also like that they tend to fit runners of all head shapes and sizes, which is a prerequisite for making any list of recommendations we publish.
 Find Here.

 Best Prescription Running Glasses